Type 2 Diabetes Guide

 • Recurring infections;

-• Lethargic / low energy;
+• Lethargy or low energy;

 • In later stages you may notice vision problems (due to cataracts), vomiting, and depression.